MINI Clubman estate - Interior & comfort

 MINI Clubman dashboard

 Existing MINI owners will recognise the large dial on the centre console, which these days displays the sat nav and infotainment systems’ output rather than serving as an oversized speedometer.
-The screen is either 6.5 or 8.8 inches in size depending on what spec you go for, while all functions are operated via a controller in the centre console.
+The screen is now 8.8 inches in size as standard - this was the bigger optional screen before - while all functions are operated via a controller in the centre console.
 The infotainment system is easy to use and (although there are quite a few of them) navigating through the menus is clear and simple to do.

 The speedometer and rev counter are located in the instrument cluster on the steering column, as they are on the latest MINI three and five-door hatchback.
+A digital instrument cluster, like you get with the MINI Electric, is fitted if you choose the Navigation Pack Plus option.
 The air-conditioning controls are located below the central screen, as are the familiar toggle switches seen on other MINIs, including the engine on/off button.
 In common with the latest standard MINI, the electric window switches have migrated from the floor to the doors, however.

 The entry-level Classic trim level equipment includes 16-inch alloy wheels (17-inch for the Cooper S), sat nav, DAB radio and keyless start, as well as air-conditioning, automatic headlights and rain-sensing wipers, as well as projectors that illuminate the ground with a MINI logo when you open a front door.